gabbloquet/vite-react18/README.md

 Usage : `For example, you can use startTransition to navigate between screens without blocking user input.
 Or useDeferredValue to throttle expensive re-renders.`
 But : `However, long term, we expect the main way you’ll add concurrency to your app is by using a concurrent-enabled library or framework. (router libraries will automatically wrap navigations in startTransition)`

+New hooks linked : `startTransition`, `useDeferredValue` and `useId`.

+#### Hooks

+ - `useSyncExternalStore` :  allows external stores to support concurrent reads by forcing updates to the store to be synchronous.
+ - `useInsertionEffect` : allows CSS-in-JS libraries to address performance issues of injecting styles in render.

 ### Changes

 Root DOM :